sony-level/sony-level/README.md

 Cybersecurity student
 ---------------------------------
-*   🌱  I’m currently learning cybersecurity
+*   🌱  I’m currently learning
-*   🌍  I'm based in Toulon
+*   🌍  I'm based in world
 *   🖥️  Here is the start of my blog [My website](https://level-sony.fr/)
 *   ✉️  You can contact me at [contact@level-sony.fr](sony-dilane-level.mbango@isen.yncrea.fr)